virajrajeshkale/ElectroMart/README.md

 - 🔍 **Advanced search functionality.**
 - 🏷️ **Filters based on categories, price range, and ratings.**

-**Wishlist**:
-- ❤️ **Users can add products to their wishlist for future purchase.**

 **RESTful APIs**:
 - 🌐 **Expose APIs for all functionalities (user management, product management, order processing).**
 - 📘 **Secure and documented APIs using OpenAPI/Swagger.**

-This format is designed to be engaging and easy to read, making it ideal for your GitHub README.